Synthetixio/v3-contracts/README.md

 # v3-contracts
-ABI and Adresses for Synthetix v3 contract deployments
+ABI and Addresses for Synthetix v3 contract deployments

 #### Install the package: